Birds of Florida

 A pair of black necked stilts hunting in a lagoon

 Range includes all of Florida.
 Black-necked Stilts wade for their food in shallow open water and on mudflats of both fresh and salt water wetlands without much - vegetation around.
-Diet includes insects such as beetles, water boatmen, brine flies, as well as crustations, tadpoles and small fish.
+Diet includes insects such as beetles, water boatmen, brine flies, as well as crustaceans, tadpoles and small fish.

 Nests are made on the ground slightly above water level, nests are a shallow scrape about 2 inches deep, it may or may not be lined with whatever bits of stone, grass or any nearby material.
 1 - 5 brown speckled, olive green eggs, One brood per year.